msroot/vanity/README.md

 ### Goals

 * This is intended to be a low-level, parser-only engine.
-* Instead of producing HTML, it will produce an XML (JSON?) representation of the code comments.
+* Instead of producing HTML, it will produce an XML (and maybe JSON) representation of the code comments.
 	* This will allow others to take the XML and generate their own documentation templates.
-* Support the inlining of external code as examples.
-	* This will likely follow the current format used in the [CloudFusion](http://getcloudfusion.com) docs.
 * Support grabbing the actual source code for the methods/properties.
 * Generate various indexes.